Skip to main content

 There are also the skin and nerves of that section.

 Pain can come from any of the organs mentioned above, and these are the source for the most common causes.
 But the human body is never simple, so pain can also come from other areas of your body.
 This is called 'referred' pain.
-So this widens the possible options.
+So this widens the possible causes of pain.

-In adults, the most frequent causes of right upper quadrant pain are:
+In adults, the most common causes of right upper quadrant pain are:

 Less common causes are discussed later in this leaflet.